karlabbott/audiscogs/README.md

 # audiscogs
-I have a lot of vinyl records and recording the records with Audacity works great, but there are still a lot of manual steps to take in order to finish the process.
+I have a number of vinyl records and recording the records with Audacity works great, but there are still a lot of manual steps to take in order to finish the process.
 Two of the most tedious to me are creating the labels and typing in the metadata.
 As such, I set out to create tooling to reduce the level of effort required on these two steps.

 audiscogs is a script that allows you to generate: